tugayesilyurt/url-shorten-service-redis-bloomfilter-mysql-sonarqube/readme.md

 ### Method Signature

-Parameters
-expectedInsertions (type: long): Represents the expected number of insertions into the Bloom Filter.
+- expectedInsertions (type: long): Represents the expected number of insertions into the Bloom Filter.
 Adjusting this parameter allows you to allocate memory efficiently based on your anticipated workload.

-falseProbability (type: double): Represents the desired false positive probability.
+- falseProbability (type: double): Represents the desired false positive probability.
 Bloom Filters have a trade-off between memory usage and false positive rate.
 By specifying falseProbability, you indicate the acceptable rate at which false positives occur.

 ```java
 stringRBloomFilter.tryInit(expectedInsertions, falseProbability);